aslepyan/CompressiveTactileSubsampling/README.md

 * `realTimePlot.m` is used to plot some relevant figures related to this application.

 ## Rotator
 The folder `Subsampling_Code\rotator` is for the application of fast detection of the pressure of a hard rotator on the sensor in varied frequencies.
+Firstly, users can directly use our data with permission, or they need to collect the tactile images of hard rotator by using the file `SubsamplingControl.m` with the binary subsampling mode.
+Then, they need to run each section of `rot.m` to process the subsampled data of the rotator and plot the single-sided amplitude spectrums shown in the paper.
-* The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates a figure showing the single-sided amplitude spectrums.
+* The file `rot.m` analyzes the subsampled data of the rotator at different speeds (or frequencies) and generates the single-sided amplitude spectrums.

 # Citation